 To keep up with the demand for more agile and responsive systems, the IT managers had to do a lot of customization with legacy on-site ERP systems over period of time.
 This leaves little room for further changes in the system.
 While all these latest functionalities you get out of the box in new ERPs.
 This gives higher flexibility of update and upgrade of the system.

 In addition, the cloud was purposefully designed for easy interoperability, which adds the option for current or future usage of additional products.
 There are not likely to be interoperability worries if changes need to be implemented to hardware or software.
 More importantly, cloud ERP systems are completely scalable and can grow with the business.

-For example, if you decide to sell online, integrating these online orders with on-site ERP may not be feasible, which will leave you with fragmented data and lack of overall visibility.
-But given most of recent cloud ERPs are module based development, integrating your online business with ERP can be question of installing or customizing on correct plug in.
+For example, if you decide to sell online, integrating these online orders with on-site ERP may not be feasible, which will leave you with fragmented data and a lack of overall visibility.
+But given most of the recent cloud ERPs are module based development, integrating your online business with ERP can be question of installing or customizing on correct plugin.

 On-site ERP status: legacy

 A lot has changed in the last few years as cloud ERPs have become more prevalent.
-Even though the basics of what managements want from ERP systems has not changed much, but Focus has now shifted to decreasing IT costs with achieving greater functionality and flexibility.
+Even though the basics of what management want from ERP systems have not changed much, but Focus has now shifted to decreasing IT costs by achieving greater functionality and flexibility.
 CEOs want more reliable and integrated ways to manage resources.

 It seems that the days of the integrated on-site ERP system are numbered.
 A diminishing lack of flexibility, functionality and cost effectiveness is making the monolithic on-site ERP systems go the way of the pagers.
 In its place, companies are turning to cloud ERP solutions that deliver the functionality and flexibility that the IT-controlled and centrally-mandated on-site ERP mega suite previously struggled to provide.